johansson-l/Portfolio-Website/README.md

 ## General Information
 - This Project is part of the pathway to become a certified full-stack developer at [_Codecademy_] (https://www.codecademy.com).
 - Merging together everything I've learned so far in front-end development.
-- To showcase my newly gained skills in front-end web development and
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->